kubewarden/docs/docs/tasksDir/pod-security-admission-with-kubewarden.md

 </details>

-Before continuing, we have to wait for the policy to be active.
-This is checked with:
+Check the policy is active before continuing:

 ```shell
 kubectl get clusteradmissionpolicy.policies.kubewarden.io/user-group-psp
 ```

-Once the policy is active, we can recreate the deployment:
+When the policy is active, re-create the deployment:

 <details>